AGrzes/yellow-loader/design/README.md

 * Transforming data source metadata into entity attributes
 * Removing data source specific attributes
 * Standardizing filed formats - for example for dates and numbers

+# Storage
+Storage should be able to persist stream of entity events and replay it later.
+## CouchDB
+CouchDB is a document database that is wel suited for entity stream storage.
+CouchDB storage plugin uses source and entity key to calculate document key - so updates from the same source are stored as document updates.